mananahmed/con-civ/2017-spring/README.md

 > enduring importance, and the demonstrated ability of a text to provoke
 > productive discussion.

-## Enlightenment: Reason, Humanism, Violence

 In the second semester of our course we will explore the rise and the legacy of Enlightenment thought, where sustained violence and colonial expansion undermines the promise of rational, scientific basis for the human condition.

-## Connected Core

-As part of an experiment to foster a conversation across the Core, our online class discussion will take place in conjunction with Professor Manan Ahmed's CC1102-4 section.
-Nikhil Ramachandran (nr2600) will moderate the forums.
-We will have the opportunity to meet in person in several "town-hall" style meetings throughout the semester.

 ## Assessment